English

 Step (3): The authorization server returns the authorization code.

 Step (4.a): the authorization code is returned to the requester via the redirect URI that was provided in step (1).
-In this step, if the malicious app has registered itself as a handler for the redirect URI, and then the malicious app can intercept the authrization code.
-With the authoriaztion code, the attacker can request and obtain an access token in steps (5.a) and (6.a), respectively.
+In this step, if the malicious app has registered itself as a handler for the redirect URI, and then the malicious app can intercept the authorization code.
+With the authorization code, the attacker can request and obtain an access token in steps (5.a) and (6.a), respectively.

 As mentioned above, if we want to prevent being attacked, we need to ensure that only the app that initiated the request can request and obtain the access token.
 This is where PKCE comes into play.

-The authorization code obtained by the app is then sent to the token endpoint with the "code verifier", and the server transforms the "code verifier" by the previously received "code challenge method" and compares the result with the previously received "code challenge" so that it can perform the proof of possession of the "code verifier" by the client.
+After user authentication, the authentication server returns the authorization code to the application.
+When requesting an access token, the application sends both the authorization code and code verifier to the authentication server.
+The server transforms the "code verifier" using the previously received "code challenge method" and compares the result with the previously received "code challenge" to verify the client's possession of the "code verifier".

 Step (3-6): The Auth Server responds as usual but records "code challenge" and the "code challenge method".